 Systolic pressure, or the top number, can rise three to fourteen points.

 or the bottom number, can also increase between four and thirteen

 In both instances, this is not a problem for a short-term rise for someone without high blood pressure.
 But it can be significant for those with high blood pressure.

 What is interesting is that doctors are not sure what causes this spike.
 Some believe that caffeine causes the adrenal gland to release more adrenaline.
 That adrenaline can further increase blood pressure.

 There is evidence that shows that those who drink caffeine on a regular basis will have a higher, average blood pressure reading.

 In addition, some studies show that those who drink coffee regularly can develop a tolerance to it and no spike is seen.
-In these individuals, there does not appear to be any long term effect on caffeine drinking.
+In these individuals, there does not appear to be any long-term effect on caffeine drinking.

-If you are concerned that there is a substantial rise in your blood pressure after consuming caffeine?
+Therefore, if you are concerned that there is a substantial rise in your blood pressure after consuming caffeine?
 You should take steps to monitor the amount of caffeine that is consumed.

 Reduce the amount of caffeine (including coffee and other types) to no more than 200 milligrams per day.
 This is about the same as two, 12-ounce cups of coffee.